Karumba and astonishing dancing brolgas

 Fires at Burke Developmental Road

-In the morning I checked the road conditions and weather report.
-It turned out the day before the grass was burning somewhere close to Burke Developmental Road, the way we were planning to go.
+In the morning, I checked the road conditions and weather report.
+It turned out that a grass burnouts were happening somewhere close to the Burke Developmental Road, which was the route we had planned to take.

-The fire was quite intense and it stopped road trains with fuel tanks going any further creating a bit of a queue of cars.
-They were waiting for hours until the fire settled down, or at least moved away from the road.
+The fire had been quite intense and had halted road trains with fuel tanks, resulting in a bit of a queue of cars.
+They had to wait for hours until the fire was put out or at least moved away from the road.

-Luckily, in the morning everything was under control, so we decided to move in this direction.
-We refuelled the car and toped up all four diesel canisters.
-We were going to less frequented places and we did not know what quality of diesel those places offer.
+Fortunately, by morning, everything was under control, so we decided to go in that direction.
+We refueled the car and topped up all four diesel canisters since we were headed towards less frequented places, and we weren’t sure what quality of diesel those places offered.